joerkig/OhShapes-SimpleRequests/README.md

 * Channel - The channel your bot will connect to

 ## Wishlist
+List of things I want to add at some point.
 * Ability to block maps
 * An actual queue of some kind
 * Store previously downloaded maps and use them when available